Fairfax County Sheriff's Office

-The Fairfax County Sheriff's Office, officially the Fairfax County Office of the Sheriff, serves a population of 1,116,897 residents in Fairfax County, Virginia, a Northern Virginian suburb of Washington, D.C.
-It is one of the largest Sheriff's Office in Virginia with nearly 600 sworn deputies.
-The Sheriff and her deputies are fully sworn law enforcement officers with full arrest powers within Fairfax County, City of Fairfax and the Towns of Herndon and Vienna.
+The Fairfax County Sheriff's Office (FCSO; officially the Fairfax County Office of the Sheriff) is a law enforcement agency in Fairfax County, Virginia.
+It serves a population of approximately 1,141,620 residents within an area of approximately 400 sqmi in Fairfax County, a Northern Virginian suburb of Washington, D.C.
+It is one of the largest Sheriff's Offices in Virginia with nearly 600 sworn deputies.
+The Sheriff and her deputies are fully sworn law enforcement officers with full arrest powers within Fairfax County, the City of Fairfax, and Herndon and Vienna.
 The Sheriff's Office assists the Fairfax County Police Department and other law enforcement agencies to maintain peace and order in Fairfax County.

+About the Sheriff's Office

+The Sheriff’s Office was created in 1742, at the same time Fairfax County was formed, and is now one of three public safety agencies responsible for the safety and well-being of the 1.1 million residents of Fairfax County.
+Sheriff Stacey A. Kincaid and her deputies also serves the 65,000 residents of the City of Fairfax and towns of Herndon and Vienna.

+The position of Sheriff is established by the Constitution of Virginia.
+At best count, there have been 77 sheriffs in Fairfax County since 1742, including Sheriff Stacey A. Kincaid.
+Though early sheriffs served for terms of two years, the people elect the current position every four years.